revsic/HYU-ITE2038/project3/README.md

 ## Works

 ### TODO
-- file manager
-    - filename as searching, file id as identification
 - buffer manager
-    - searching policy: searching, parameterize
+    - searching policy
     - create, new method run on buffer (not primitive api)
+- bpt:
+    - ubuffer: only pass by value
 - table
+    - seperate table id and file id
     - unit test
-    - seperate table id and file id
 - table manager
     - unit test
 - all